Feliciahja/BBC-MicroBits/README.md

 ## Executing program

-Run python-script in a separate terminal.
+To collect and persist the data from the micro:bits, open and run the dataToDb.py script in a separate terminal.

 ### Running web app